 Before we start inflating the flat tire, we need to secure it so the air does not leak.
-My personal preference here would be to use straps to secure the flat tire.
-Tighten the tire with whatever material you want, it should be around the length of the tire.
+My preference here is to use straps to secure the flat tire.
+Tighten the tire with whatever material you want.
+It should be around the length of the tire.
 Whichever material you use to hold the tire in place will be useful when filling it with air.

 You are now done, it is time to put the valve back on and close it.

 Recommended Tire Pressure Levels

 Different bike types have different recommended levels of PSI.
 Make sure that you follow them when using the bike pump:

 Here is a video explaining how you can inflate tubeless tires: